c2997108/T2TBridger/README.md

    By repeatedly selecting X-axis contigs that appear to extend the Y-axis upwards, if a telomeric sequence appears at the end of an X-axis contig that can further extend the Y-axis, select that contig to complete the construction of one chromosome.
    Then, click "Back to Global" to return to the dot plot of all telomeric contigs, and select a different telomeric contig to continue constructing additional chromosomes.
    Once you have finished constructing as many chromosomes as desired, click "Export Paths" to output the order of the selected contigs.
+   If you need to revisit a previously used contig, toggle the “Allow Repeat Selection” button; contigs that have already appeared will stay shaded in grey for reference.

 2. Use the following commands to create an extended FASTA file.
    You will need to have samtools and seqkit installed.